truth-josstice/isk1002_assessment02/ISK1002_Assessment02.md

 React-Native Navigation/Stack

-- Came upon an Android SDK error which would not allow me to use navigation Stack, after researching similar errors (java.lang.bool java.lang string) I couldn't really parse the error or where it was occuring, I opted instead to simplify and useStates and effects to navigate what would be essentially five pages.
+- Came upon an Android SDK error which would not allow me to use navigation Stack, after researching similar errors (java.lang.bool java.lang string) I couldn't really parse the error or where it was occurring, I opted instead to simplify and useStates and effects to navigate what would be essentially five pages.
-- Android specific errors occured during dev
+- Android specific errors occurred during dev

 ReactNative display complications